DataDog/hiring-engineers/answers.md

 >* **Bonus Question**: What is the difference between a Service and a Resource?

+A service is a process that runs as a component of an application.
+In this demo, the flask app is the service.
+If we had a more complex app that interacted with the database created earlier, we would also see a MySQL service in our traces.
+Resources are specific interactions with a service.
+In our app resources are each time a certain route is called in the flask app.
+In MySQL, resources would be the queries being run.

+In more simple terms, services are components of an application and resources are calls within those components.

 >Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

 >Please include your fully instrumented app in your submission, as well.